danieleagle/gitlab-https-docker/README.md

 ## Generating a Self-Signed Certificate

-In order to generate a self-signed certificate (using OpenSSL) to secure all HTTP traffic, follow these instructions (geared toward Linux).
+In order to generate a self-signed certificate (using OpenSSL) to secure all HTTP traffic, follow these instructions.

-1. Run the command `sudo openssl genrsa -out server.key 4096` which will generate a secure server key.
+1. Run the command `sudo openssl genrsa -out server-key.pem 4096` which will generate a secure server key.

-2. Run the command `sudo openssl req -new -key server.key -out server.csr` which will generate the certificate signing request.
+2. Run the command `sudo openssl req -new -key server-key.pem -out server.csr` which will generate the certificate signing request.

 3. The above command will request input in the following areas shown below.